Food For Thought

 Feelings filter the lens that we see life through.

 Are you happy right now?
 Then odds are things around you look pretty awesome.
 Are you depressed?
 Heartbroken from a break up?
-Then when you look around you probably struggle to see the good and just see general shittiness.
-Are you tripping balls on mushrooms?
+Then when you look around you probably struggle to see the good and just see general struggle.
+Are you tripping on mushrooms?

 Okay that last one is a bit off a goof but the bottom line is your emotions are real but since they aren’t physically real I.E – You can’t reach out and touch a feeling, they only exist inside you and that means you can control and influence them.